iamkirankumaryadav/Library/Data Engineering/Terms.md

 ### **Data Pipeline**
+- A pipeline in which raw data is ingested from various data sources, transformed and then ported to a data store.
+- Data repositories such as a data lake or data warehouse, for analysis.
+- Before data flows into a data repository, it usually undergoes some data processing.
 - Takes raw data from source (Data lake, data warehouse, database, table, cloud, on-premises, logs, excel)
 - Processing: Cleaning and transformation (Remove duplicates, handle missing data, handle outliers, encode, normalize)
 - Delivers it to the final destination (Data lake, data warehouse, cloud, database, table)